 This is probably the most normal continuation for white.
 However, if he doesn’t try to stop b5, black should always play it and then, after 0-0 and Nbd7, prepare another central break such as e5 or even c5.
 Another idea to keep in mind is capturing on c4 in order to create pressure along the b-file.

 We hope that the ideas presented in this article will serve you in your future games against the Samisch.
-If you are looking for a long, strategical fight, this set-up gives black good play and plenty of chances to play for the win.
+Providing you are looking for a long, strategical fight, this set-up gives black good play and plenty of chances to play for the win.

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way: